 Google Cloud console or the Google Cloud Support Center, and selects

-Anthos and Anthos clusters on VMware as Category and Component,
+Anthos and GKE on VMware as Category and Component,

 respectively.
 They enter the information required and attach the output of

 - The support case is routed to a Technical Support Engineer specializing in GKE on VMware.

 - The support engineer examines the contents of the snapshot to gain context of the environment.